Dog Cancer Diet Guidelines

 Your dog’s food should have a “nutritional adequacy statement” on the label that indicates which of these two methods was used to determine that the food is complete and balanced for a specific life stage.

 AAFCO recognizes growth (puppy), reproduction (pregnant and nursing female dogs), and adult life stages – and the nutrient requirements for dogs differ by which stage of life they are in.
-It is important to feed a food that is formulated for your dog’s current life stage.
+Feeding food formulated for your dog’s current life stage is important.

-If you use a commercial diet, it is important to see those AAFCO statements, to know that the food will have the minimum nutritional profile set by AAFCO.
+If you use a commercial diet, it is important to see those AAFCO statements, or you cannot be confident the food has the minimum nutritional profile set by AAFCO.

 Cancer Diets Address Changes in Cancer Dogs

-When your dog develops cancer, there are a number of changes in her body chemistry, physiology, and metabolism.2
+When your dog develops cancer, there are several changes in her body chemistry, physiology, and metabolism.2

-• These changes can lead to cancer cachexia, which causes weight loss – not only of excess body fat, but also of needed lean muscle mass.
+• These changes can lead to cancer cachexia, which causes weight loss – not only excess body fat but also needed lean muscle mass.

 • Cancer (and its treatments) can also cause a decrease in appetite, which further worsens this unwanted weight loss.

-• When your dog doesn’t want to eat, it’s difficult to make sure she is getting all the nutrients she needs.3
+Between the weight loss from cancer, and not wanting to eat, it can be difficult to make sure she is getting all the nutrients she needs.3

 Starting your dog on a dog cancer diet – whether that is a new commercial food, a homecooked diet, or something in between – is very common.

-All of that may or may not be true on an individual level for individual dogs, but dog lovers clearly don’t agree with this stance.
-Because each dog is unique, and cancer affects individuals in different ways, every dog affected with cancer needs individualized nutritional interventions.
+Because each dog is unique, and cancer affects individuals differently, every dog affected with cancer needs individualized nutritional interventions.
 Many dog parents recognize this and want to use nutrition to their dog’s benefit after a cancer diagnosis.

 In one study of 75 dog guardians whose dog(s) had cancer, 90% changed their dog’s diet in response to the cancer diagnosis.3